 Computers with VA network and internet access from all patient examination rooms and at workstations dedicated to the residents for indirect patient care activities.

 Housing is not provided by the VA for the resident.
 The cost of living is 20% less expensive than Portland.
 Rents range from $650 to $1800 depending on type of rental unit.

 Commuting & Parking

 Oregon’s capital, Salem, has a population of 164,549.
-It is located in the center of the Willamette Valley alongside the Willamette River, which runs north through the city.
+It is in the center of the Willamette Valley alongside the Willamette River, which runs north through the city.
 The city is home to Willamette University, Corban University, and Chemeketa Community College.

 Salem is set in the picturesque Willamette Valley in Oregon, one of the most fertile agricultural regions of the United States.
 A richly diverse cultural city, Salem has a historic downtown, state capitol, and several museums.
 Visitors can explore the beautiful gardens in this city, hike through ancient forests, savor wine at renowned wineries, or visit a charming hilltop abbey.

-The Oregon area is home to over 700 wineries and 1,000 vineyards making it the third largest producer of wine in the country.
-Numerous farmer’s markets, fairs and rodeos mark the start of springtime each year.
+Numerous farmer's markets, fairs and rodeos mark the start of springtime each year.